tranthehuy/nestjs-microservices/README.md

 - Please follow the instructions in each service to install package and start

+- These services use the same shared key for JWT token in the header for authentication

 ## Build development environment

 - In development, the `API_HOST` is different between services so that it can call api together.